tylernguyen/x1c6-hackintosh/docs/BIOS/modding-the-BIOS.md

 1. Refer to [digmorepaka/thinkpad-firnware-patches](https://github.com/digmorepaka/thinkpad-firmware-patches).
 2. Use `xx_80_patches-v*.txt`, I commented out WWAN patches since I do not need it.

+!!! tip

-3. [@notthebee](https://github.com/notthebee) also has a useful video to follow: https://www.youtube.com/watch?v=ce7kqUEccUM
+    [@notthebee](https://github.com/notthebee) also has a useful video to follow:

+    <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/ce7kqUEccUM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-4. Remember to **dump the vanilla twice and use `diff` to make sure things were dumped properly**, store this backup somewhere safe.
+3. Remember to **dump the vanilla twice and use `diff` to make sure things were dumped properly**, store this backup somewhere safe.
-5. Confirmed working `BIOS-v1.45`, I cannot be sure about other BIOS versions.
+4. Confirmed working `BIOS-v1.45`, I cannot be sure about other BIOS versions.
 Though they will most likely work as well.
-6. The modded BIOS does not need to be signed by `thinkpad-eufi-sign`.
+5. The modded BIOS does not need to be signed by `thinkpad-eufi-sign`.
 Remember to replace `4C 4E 56 42 42 53 45 43 FB` with `4C 4E 56 42 42 53 45 43 FF` on the patched BIOS.

-7. Your BIOS chip may not be made by Winbond, but by Macronix instead.
+6. Your BIOS chip may not be made by Winbond, but by Macronix instead.
 In that case, add the argument `-c MX25L12835F/MX25L12845E/MX25L12865E` to `flashrom`.
 See [Issue #116](https://github.com/tylernguyen/x1c6-hackintosh/issues/116#issuecomment-778654320)
    - Successfully modding your BIOS will reveal the `Advance Menu` tab.

 <p align="center">
 <img align="center" src="https://user-images.githubusercontent.com/3349081/87883767-3d2d1780-c9cf-11ea-9fb0-f250590a3f28.jpg" alt="BIOS Advance Menu" width="300">
 </p>

-8. It goes without saying, after doing this, do not update your BIOS unless you want to do this again.
+7. It goes without saying, after doing this, do not update your BIOS unless you want to do this again.